openalto/ietf-hackathon/docs/demo_1.md

 To read more about the story or components of the system, please refer to [story](https://github.com/openalto/ietf-hackathon/new/documentation/docs/hackathon_comprehensive_story.md).

-> *NOTE*: Outputs of the commands are ommitted in this document, for detailed output please refer to [the environment setup document](https://github.com/openalto/ietf-hackathon/new/documentation/docs/environment_setup.md).
+> *NOTE*: Outputs of the commands are omitted in this document, for detailed output please refer to [the environment setup document](https://github.com/openalto/ietf-hackathon/new/documentation/docs/environment_setup.md).

 ## Setup